 Gradients are great for creating color blends or adding depth and shading to your vector drawings.
 You can create a linear gradient and a radial gradient in UXPin – just choose either one at the top of the Color Picker.

-The Gradient color picker has a gradient editor that shows the gradient colors and color stops indicated by color stops.
+The Gradient color picker has a gradient editor that shows the gradient colors and color stops indicated by white circles.
 The colors change depending on the distance between color stops.
 There are two color stops by default but you can add more by clicking the gradient editors.
 Dragging the color stops along the gradient editor will change the spread of each color.

 Applying a linear or radial gradient fill